altunenes/weber_fechner/README.md

 Currently, it is possible to run the experiment on the web.
 You can try it [here](https://altunenes.github.io/weber_fechner/).
 But the desktop version is more stable.

+Note: Wait for the experiment to load.
+It may take a while (white screen is normal for a while).

 ## Future Work
 - This template can be used for other psychophysics experiments since it is very generic.
 Faces, objects, Gabors and other stimuli can be used instead of the ellipses.
 Bevy is a very powerful game engine and it can be used for other experiments as well.
 And it can work on any platform that supports Rust including mobile devices.